bstefanescu/qutejs/web/doc/docs/attributes/q-toggle.md

 });
 ```

-## Using x-toggle on components
+## Using q:toggle on components

-When using `x-toggle` attribute on components it will modify the attributes on the component root element.
+When using `q:toggle` attribute on components it will modify the attributes on the component root element.
 This works for both **functional** and **ViewModel** components.

 ```jsq
 <x-tag name='button1'>